denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Theme and Argument

-Plain text is a file format and a frame of mind.
-A foundational concept in the development of computing, plain text stands in opposition to ways of thinking that have produced closed platforms, rarefied knowledge, and black-box devices.
+Plain text is a file format containing nothing but the "pure sequence of character codes."
+In technical terms, it stands in opposition to *fancy text*:
-Instead, it offers a vision of data that is human-readable by design: portable, concise, and universal.
-This book contains a history of and an argument for plain text.
-In making my case, I seek to convene a community interested in reflecting critically on the ideas, tools, and practices that shape our daily encounter with computation.
+"text representation consisting of plain text plus added information."[^ln-uni] The book unfolds a history of and an argument for plain text.
+In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size" and "paragraph justification."
+Increasingly, devices that mediate literary activity encode specific models of governance and control.

-I build on those principles to ask: what is at stake in the difference between digital and analog media?
-What contains more information, a novel or a block of wood?
-What separates meaning, form, and formatting?
-How do pixels form into texts?
-Where do data end and meta-data begin?
-To what extent do media determine the message?
-The formulation of these broadly theoretical concerns about the poetics of human--computer interaction opens the way to a discussion about the social impact of textual technology, as it relates to applied dynamics of online agency, deliberation, consensus-making, and dissent.
+The central concern of the book is to dispel the illusion of verisimilitude between text on paper and text on the screen.
+The words may look the same, but the underlying material affordances of the medium differ in significant regards.
+For a literary scholar, that means analysis cannot be confined to reading for meaning alone.
+How does reading persist, when the reading device can reconfigure a text dynamically: to fit individual taste, mood, or politics?
+The formulation of this narrowly literary-theoretical concern opens the way to the broader question of empowered human--computer interaction.
+Textual legibility, as I will argue, is crucial to a critical understanding of what it means to remain human in a digital world.

 Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep cultural significance,